adich23/Search_engine/README.md

 # Learning to Rank
 This repository contains our code for the [Microsoft AI Challenge India 2018](https://competitions.codalab.org/competitions/20616#learn_the_details).
 Our solution is [Ranked 5th on Public Leaderboard giving 0.7114 MRR Score](https://competitions.codalab.org/competitions/20616#results).<br>

+Microsoft organized Microsoft AI Challenge 2018 for India in November 2018.
+The problem statement was to rank the right response to queries(web) given 10 possible responses.

 ## Overview of our approach -
 * Fine-tuning [BERT](https://github.com/google-research/bert) with different sequence length
 * Ensembling results in different ways